ppy/osu-wiki/news/2017-07-22-beatmap-spotlight-june-2017.md

 [![](/wiki/shared/news/2017-07-22-beatmap-spotlights-june-2017/teriquma.jpg)](https://osu.ppy.sh/s/615774)

-**[Charlotte](https://osu.ppy.sh/u/3686901)** sure has been present in the taiko spotlights these last months, and rightfully so!
+**[Charlotte](https://osu.ppy.sh/u/3686901)** sure has been present in the osu!taiko spotlights these last months, and rightfully so!
 Once again providing the ranked section with a great mapset, featuring as always a flawless structure and a perfect 1/6 snapping usage in the Inner Oni, it grealy deserves the attention of taiko players this month!

 [![](/wiki/shared/news/2017-07-22-beatmap-spotlights-june-2017/blinded-in-chains.jpg)](https://osu.ppy.sh/s/536955)

-According mapping experience, **[gaston_2199](https://osu.ppy.sh/u/5938161)** is the least experienced taiko mapper among nominated mappers, but it doesn't impact the quality of this map.
+According mapping experience, **[gaston_2199](https://osu.ppy.sh/u/5938161)** is the least experienced osu!taiko mapper among nominated mappers, but it doesn't impact the quality of this map.
 The map contains quite solid structure with common pattern.
 However, it doesn't make the map become boring.
 He uses different combination of patterns but same structure to distinguish the difference of melody precisely.
 Beside that, the highlight of this map is streams.
 He also adopts similar idea, and hitsounds fit guitar, drum and even vocal pretty well.
 In conclusion, the map is well structured and could be a good model to learn how to map taiko map on this kind of song.

 [![](/wiki/shared/news/2017-07-22-beatmap-spotlights-june-2017/we-are-number-one.jpg)](https://osu.ppy.sh/s/547301)

-"Now listen closely...here's a little lesson on this mapping spree.
-This is going down in history!
-If you wanna be a beatmap number one, you have to chase a nominator on the run!"

 Following the immense popularity of the song "We Are Number One", this Dunderpartrullen remix offers an even catchier rhythm in addition to the already memorable tune. **[Midnaait](https://osu.ppy.sh/u/1506011)**'s mapset capitalizes on this extremely well, offering a wide selection of fun difficulties to play, with contributions from guest mappers Lno and Kantan.